nguyenhaophan/movies/README.md

 This project is about a movie webpage inspired from Netflix and Imdb websites.
 As a matter of learning, I tried to apply as many features as possible to test various interface outcomes.

-Technologies used: HTML, CSS, Bootstrap and Javascript.
+Technologies used: HTML, CSS, Bootstrap, Javascript, Local storage.